TinQlo/LogFly/README.md

     color: ('yes', 'no') default is 'yes', means log will with color.
     str_message: ('yes', 'no') default is 'yes', means log will print message with str()

-###use2
+### use2
-    lcreate_or_check_file(pathorfile, name, warning='Yes'):
+    create_or_check_file(pathorfile, name, warning='yes'):
         create or check file.
-        pathorfile: (any str) path or file name.
+        pathorfile: ('file', 'path') choose to create file or path.
         name: (any str) file or path name.
-        if warning is 'Yes', will print warning message if file is exist.
+        if warning is 'yes', will print warning message if file or path is exist.

-##Description
+#### Description
-    pathfile is the file path that you want to create, must fill with //
+    pathfile is the file path that you want to create, must fill with '//'
-    filenname is the file name that you want to create, must is with *.*
+    filenname is the file name that you want to create, must is with '*.*'